Do you feel like no matter what you do, you can’t move forward? Like every time you make a bit of progress, something yanks you back?

 Do you feel like you’re trying your hardest but you keep hitting your head on a glass ceiling?

-Desperate to make a change, you buckle down, try harder, work longer hours, and still can’t seem to pull ahead?
+Desperate to make a change, do you buckle down, try harder, work longer hours, and still can’t seem to pull ahead?

 I know I’ve been there… Heck, I’d be lying if I said I wasn’t still there.